IndiGG (INDI) Hits Self Reported Market Capitalization of $123.60 Million

 IndiGG Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as IndiGG directly using US dollars.
-Investors seeking to trade IndiGG should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase IndiGG using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as IndiGG directly using U.S. dollars.
+Investors seeking to trade IndiGG should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy IndiGG using one of the exchanges listed above.

 Receive News & Updates for IndiGG Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IndiGG and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.